fight233/DThouse_cxd/documentation20/en/02.getting-started/docs.md

 ## <a class="anchor" id="taosBenchmark"></a> Using taosBenchmark in detail

 you can run command `taosBenchmark` with many options, like number of tables, rows of records and so on.
 To know more about these options, you can execute `taosBenchmark --help` and then take a try using different options.
-Please refer to [How to use taosBenchmark to test the performance of TDengine](https://www.taosdata.com/en/documentation/getting-started/taosBenchmark) for detail.
+Please refer to [How to use taosBenchmark to test the performance of DThouse](https://www.taosdata.com/en/documentation/getting-started/taosBenchmark) for detail.

 ## Client and Alarm Module

 If your client and server running on different machines, please install the client separately.
 Linux and Windows packages are provided:

-- TDengine-client-2.0.10.0-Linux-x64.tar.gz(3.0M)
+- DThouse-client-2.0.10.0-Linux-x64.tar.gz(3.0M)
-- TDengine-client-2.0.10.0-Windows-x64.exe(2.8M)
+- DThouse-client-2.0.10.0-Windows-x64.exe(2.8M)
-- TDengine-client-2.0.10.0-Windows-x86.exe(2.8M)
+- DThouse-client-2.0.10.0-Windows-x86.exe(2.8M)

-Linux package of Alarm Module is as following (please refer [How to Use Alarm Module](https://github.com/taosdata/TDengine/blob/master/alert/README_cn.md)):
+Linux package of Alarm Module is as following (please refer [How to Use Alarm Module](https://github.com/taosdata/DThouse/blob/master/alert/README_cn.md)):

-- TDengine-alert-2.0.10.0-Linux-x64.tar.gz (8.1M)
+- DThouse-alert-2.0.10.0-Linux-x64.tar.gz (8.1M)

 ## <a class="anchor" id="platforms"></a>List of Supported Platforms

-List of platforms supported by TDengine server
+List of platforms supported by DThouse server

 |                    | **CentOS 6/7/8** | **Ubuntu 16/18/20** | **Other Linux** | UnionTech UOS | NeoKylin | LINX V60/V80 |
 | ------------------ | ---------------- | ------------------- | --------------- | ------------- | -------- | ------------ |